Medicaid provider update: High-cost Medicaid drug billing

 - Providers must be registered with the Center for International Blood & Marrow Transplant Research (CIBMTR) and participate in a CMS-specified study.

-- These therapies are excluded from 340B purchasing under the model.
+- These therapies are excluded from 340B purchasing under the model (full list available in Appendix 18B of the MCO Agreement).

 References: Managed Care Operations Memorandum OPS# 10/2013-012 and OPS# 05/2013-006, and Medical Assistance Bulletin MAB2022122201